com-480-data-visualization/com-480-naruto/README.md

 Attribute list: Ninjutsu, Taijutsu, Genjutsu, Intelligence, Strength, Speed, Chakra (Stamina), Hand seals \
 Scale: 0 - 5 ![](./imgs/third.png)

+4. Co-occurrence matrix of battle opponents \
+Co-occurrence matrix for the main characters (from the character statistics table) to reflect the frequency of battles between them.

+5. Battle Density Map \
+Visualization of a density map of all the battles that happened in the series.

 ### Exploratory Data Analysis